yidinghao/cinnamonlab-website/index.md

 ---
 ---

-# Welcome
+# Towards a Linguistics of AI

 Cinnamonlab is a computational linguistics research group at Boston University led by [Sophie Hao](https://www.notaphonologist.com).
 Cinnamonlab takes an interdisciplinary approach to language model interpretability and its applications, incorporating ideas and perspectives from across the sciences, social sciences, and humanities.
-Our goal is to develop a linguistics of neural language models.
+Our goal is to develop a linguistics of AI language models.

 Cinnamonlab is affiliated with the [Department of Linguistics](https://www.bu.edu/linguistics/), the [Faculty of Computing and Data Sciences](https://www.bu.edu/cds/), and the SALAMI Consortium.